-Concept of Operation - System Boundaries and Environment Functions: Req No: Safety Requirement APW A1 APW is relates to civil aircraft about to enter a restricted area, military aerobatic area or danger area, and also to aircraft not under ATC that have entered controlled airspace.
-APW may need to take into account the type of flight as well as the specific volume of airspace in which the aircraft is flying, in order to apply appropriate parameters or trajectory predictions.
+Concept of Operation - System Boundaries and Environment Functions: MSAW may need to take into account the specific volume of airspace in which each aircraft is flying, in order to apply appropriate parameters or trajectory predictions.
+Different parameters may be applied in the case of system degradation (e.g. unavailability of one or more radar stations) (see MSAW Specification [Ref 3] Ch 4.3.5).
+Req No: Safety Requirement MSAW A1 MSAW should be adaptable for the procedures in use in all distinct volumes of airspace.
+MSAW A2 MSAW may need to take into account the type of flight as well as the specific volume of airspace in which the aircraft is flying, in order to apply appropriate parameters or trajectory estimation.
 Different parameters may be applied in the case of system degradation (e.g. unavailability of one or more radar stations).
-The rule set and alerting strategy should be determined taking into account the relevant system boundaries and environmental functions.
-(Refer to Appendix A of the APW guidance material [Ref 3] for detailed information on this requirement)
+(Refer to Appendix A of the MSAW guidance material [Ref 3] for detailed information on this requirement)